Abbas1Hussein/oauth2_manager/README.md

 final oauth2 = OAuth2(oauth2Manager);
 ```

-Then call the `login` method and pass in the `OAuth2Model` configuration, redirect URI, and redirect page:
+Then call the `login` method and pass in the redirect URI, and redirect page:

 ```dart
 final credentials = await oauth.login(